The name.

 I went deep on gut health and fertility during our IVF preparation and never really came back up.
 That season is where a lot of this started.
 The research became how I cared for my family when caring felt impossible, and the habit stuck.

+I speak three languages fluently and am conversational in two more, not because it is useful but because learning things is how I engage with the world.
 I read too much, sleep too little, and believe that the women I know are sitting on more wisdom than the world currently lets them spend.

 This is one small attempt to change that.